 Name: DOB: Mosaic ID: Ethnicity: Gender: Address: Sibling(s): Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
 Yes / No Does the child have a disability or SEN?
 Is the child attending an educational provision?
 (Please state) Yes / No What type of educational provision does the child attend?
 (Please state details of their timetable and attendance) What service(s) are currently working with the child?
 Type of Exploitation: (please tick) CSE CCE Both CSE & CCE Has the child experienced online abuse?
-(If yes, please state which online platforms/names) Yes / No Has a Child Exploitatio Assessment (Toolkit) b completed? (please tick) (please delete) Yes / No Date of last toolkit:
+(If yes, please state which online platforms/names) Yes / No Has a Child Exploitation Risk Assessment (Toolkit) been completed? (please tick) (please delete) Yes / No Date of last toolkit:

-Assessed Level of No Risk Low Risk Mediu m Risk High
+Assessed Level of No Risk Low Risk Modi um Risk High

-Risk: Risk meana g.i
+Risk: Risk LOW MISK Medic riigii

-1
+NISK.

 VRMP in place?
-Yes / No ere been Yes / No
+Yes / No Has the ere been Yes / No

-an FGC / • •
+1037110 an FGC 103

-Has a Mapping Yes / No hild part Yes / N0
+Has a Mapping Yes / No hild part Yes / No

-Meeting taken place? of a pee er group
+Meeting taken place?
+1037110 er group 100

+weeting taken place. of child • •

-identifie •••
+identifie -

-being a
+t risk of

 exploita

-Has the child been
+Has the child been onpronte

 discussed at MACE

 previously?

-If so, please provide a summary of previous MACE
+If so, please provide a

-actions / interventions.
+summary of previous MACE actions / interventions.

 What is the main

+presenting issue(s):

-presenting issue(s): What is happening right now
+What is happening right now

 for the child that you are

 concerned about in relation to potential exploitation?

-(eg. If the child is going
+(e.g., If the child is going

-missing, how often, where do they go missing to if
+missing, how often, where

-known, what do missing
+do they go missing to if known, what do missing

 episodes look like?)

 Consider what the

 associated risk(s) are.
 What concern(s) are

+the presenting

-the presenting issue(s) causing?
+issue(s) causing?

 What are you worried will

 happen to the child?

 What or who are

 protective factor(s) in

 the child's life?